golang/vscode-go/README.md

 If you see an error that looks like `command Go: Install/Update Tools not found`, it means that the extension has failed to activate and register its commands.
 Please uninstall and then reinstall the extension.

+When the extension is active, you should see the [Go status bar](docs/ui.md) in the bottom left corner.

 ### Start coding

 You're ready to Go!